oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

   ![](images/linkerd-traffic-split-canary-split-immediately-post-switch-update.png)

-You will see that the split is now 90 to the v0.0.1 stockmanager and 10% to the v0.0.2 stock manager
+You will see that the split is now 90 to the v0.0.1 stockmanager and 10% to the v0.0.2 stock manager.
+As only 10% of the requests are going to the 0.0.2 version it may take a short while for data to be displayed for it.

 The success rate column for the v0.0.1 is still 100%, but in this case the success rate for the 0.0.2 version is 33.33% Of course the exact number will vary depending on how many requests have been sent to it and the random behavior of it it generates an error or not.
 Given that the load generator is set to send one request a second, that only 10% of those are being sent to our test v0.0.2 service, and it only errors half the time only about 5% of the requests will actually have an error - so you may have to wait a bit to short time before seeing any errors